-Each batch of steel for grade 2, 3, R3, R3S and R4 cable chains shall be accompanied by the Register certificate or the manufacturer's certificate witnessed by the Register representative.
-The Register and manufacturer's certificate forms shall correspond.
+Each batch of steel for grade 2, 3, R3, R3S and R4 cable chains shall be accompanied by the Register certificate or the Manufacturer's Certificate witnessed by the Register representative.
+The Register and Manufacturer's Certificate forms shall correspond.

-The manufacturer's certificate shall contain the following data: certificate number; order number; hull number of ship or floating facility; rolled products quantity and dimensions, batch weight; specification for steel, and chain cable grade; heat number; manufacturing methods; chemical composition; procedure for sample heat treatment.
+The Manufacturer's Certificate shall contain the following data: document number; order number; hull number of ship or floating facility; rolled products quantity and dimensions, batch weight; specification for steel, and chain cable grade; heat number; manufacturing methods; chemical composition; procedure for sample heat treatment.

-If needed, the test reports may be attached to the certificate.
+If needed, the test reports may be attached to the Certificate.